Gaitsgory's central functor and the Arkhipov-Bezrukavnikov equivalence in mixed characteristic: Cohomology of the affine flag variety

-where we also applied base change to commute $Ri_w^!$ and $Rm_*$.
-Because $\Fl_{\calI,t_{\bar \nu}}$ is an orbit under the pro-unipotent group $L^+\calU$, see again \Cref{lem_schubert_cell_in_semi_infinite_orbit}, the twisted product does not alter the cohomology complex, thereby yielding the desired claim. \end{proof}
+Here, the first isomorphism is via Braden's theorem as discussed in the above.
+We apply proper base change to commute $Ri_w^!$ and $Rm_*$ and obtain the second theorem.
+Because $\Fl_{\calI,t_{\bar \nu}}$ is an orbit under the pro-unipotent group $L^+\calU$, see again \Cref{lem_schubert_cell_in_semi_infinite_orbit}, the twisted product does not alter the cohomology complex, thereby yielding the desired claim.
+The isomorphism obtained in this manner does not depend on the choice of $x_{\bar \nu}$, as any other lift would fit into a corresponding commutative diagram. \end{proof}